tomossmith/MS3-Foodie/README.md

     <img src="readme-images/color.jpeg" alt="Color Palette" width="50%">

-    After finding the colors I felt were most suitable I implemented them into the site, in later stages of development I began testing the site's compatibility using [Adobe Color](https://developers.google.com/web/tools/lighthouse) and it was brought to my attention that the way I was using the colors was not meeting lightroom's accessibility criterias due to contrasting colors.
+    After finding the colors I felt were most suitable I implemented them into the site, in later stages of development I began testing the site's compatibility using [Adobe Color](https://developers.google.com/web/tools/lighthouse) and it was brought to my attention that the way I was using the colors was not meeting lightroom's accessibility criterion due to contrasting colors.
 I have explained further in my testing section on the steps I had to take to overcome this issue.

 * ### <span id="ux-design-typography"><b>Typography</b></span>